-

 SVC Questions and Answers 2007

 ORIGINALLY POSTED 9th August 2007 12,805 views on developerworks John and the OSSG have been discussing various aspects of SVC and Virtual SANs and I thought it was worth answering some of these questions in depth as well as clarifying some of OSSG’s answers.
-“It’s essentially a Linux server cluster” While this statement is kind [Read More]
+“It’s essentially a Linux server cluster” While this statement is kind of true, it also has some nasty implications without further clarification.
+In actual fact SVC does use a cut down version of Linux, the Linux kernel is simply used to bootstrap the box and then map all hardware into user-space, thus giving the SVC code… [Read More]

 -